-Mono no aware explores beauty as a more ubiquitious rather than a singular experience, or a state of being that passes both internally and externally.
+Mono no aware explores beauty as both a ubiquitous and singular experience, or a state of being that passes both internally and externally.
 Instead of harbouring feelings of cynicism and control over one's realities, being aware of its transitory existence is, for parts of Japanese history, a call to the spirit of a moment.
-It is a patient, nuanced appreciation of the passing phenomena in our emotions, truths and realities.
+It is a patient, nuanced appreciation of the passing phenomena in our emotions, truths, and realities.
 The term is one of the most beautiful and sweeping concepts that illustrate the presence of being — of wakeful seeing.

 • • •